bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

     * Optionally also takes hand

 # Regular puzzle utils
-* Util takes in parameters
-    * Number of starting dominoes
-    * Strength of maximum points for starting dominoes
+* Build board
 * Util then iterates through remaining dominoes in random order
-    * Until it finds a domino that builds at least two chords
+    * Until it finds a domino that builds at least a minimum number of chords
     * It repeats this until it has three dominoes
 * It then runs those three dominoes to ensure it has the best possible combination
+    * And randomizes them before placing in hand

 # Missing puzzle utils
+* Build board
+* Determine which domino, once removed, would yield the most points
+    * While meeting the minimum number
+    * Ensure that no other available domino can legally have the same placement
+* Remove domino from board
+    * Needs missing domino svg

 # Maximum puzzle utils
+* Option for standard or extended set
 # Puzzle types
 * Switch up number of dominoes on board
 * Switch up standard and extended set